Jordan Pickford exclusive: Everton goalkeeper targeting survival ahead of 200th Premier League appearance

 There was a tactical discipline albeit in defeat against City, but Pickford concedes it will take time for Lampard's vision to translate into points.
 It is down to the players to take greater responsibility out on the pitch.

-He continues: "It was a great game of football against City which unfortunately we weren't able to come away with a result.
-A penalty decision went against us which happens in football these days, but for us, you could hear the fans after the game applauding us and they know the shift we put in.
+He continues: "It was a great game against City which unfortunately we weren't able to come away with a result.
+A penalty decision went against us which happens, but for us, you could hear the fans after the game applauding us and they know the shift we put in.
 For me, I've been here for four - nearly five - years and I know the passion Everton fans want.

 "They want you to give it your all and give games a right good go.
 I feel like we did that last weekend.
 Unfortunately, we didn't get a result and that's what football's about but it's about turning performances into wins.